Tnatiel/InstaFollower-bot/README.md

        Line 107: USERNAME = 'Your username'
        Line 108: PASSWORD = 'Your password'
-       Line 109: SIMILAR_ACCOUNT = "Similar to your page"
+       Line 109: SIMILAR_ACCOUNT = 'Similar to your page'

 5. Run the script using `python main.py`.